L.O.V.E (Terri Walker album)

-L.O.V.E (which stands for "Love Overcomes Virtually Everything") is the title of the second album from UK R&B / soul singer Terri Walker.
-The album was released in 2005 by Mercury Records and spawned 2 singles, "Whoopsie Daisy", which just missed out on a UK top 40 chart placing and "This Is My Time", which was cancelled just before the release date.
+L.O.V.E (short for Love Overcomes Virtually Everything) is the second studio album by English R&B singer Terri Walker.
+It was released on 28 March 2005 by Mercury Records and opened and peaked at number 25 on the UK R&B Albums Chart.
+L.O.V.E spawned two singles, "Whoopsie Daisy", which just missed out on a UK top 40 chart placing and "This Is My Time", which was cancelled just before the release date.